 You can find this opportunity in Advertising/Early Reviewer Program

-3. Request a Review on each order: We’ve run some trials with clients on this and have seen a distinctive uplift in their reviews.
-While this is a very laborious process, the reward is worth the time in our view.
-We are now making this available for all our clients.
+3. Request a Review on each order: We’ve run some trials with clients on this and have seen a definite uplift in their reviews.
+While this was a very laborious process, we have some tech that makes this a one-click process.
+Many software suppliers are also making a solution available as well.

-Go to Orders and open them one-by-one.
-If they’re eligible (between 4 and 30-days after delivery), you will see this magic button appear: “Request a Review.”
+Go to Manage Orders and open one.
+If it’s eligible (between 4 and 30-days after delivery), you will see this magic button appear: “Request a Review.”
 Just click on it and follow the steps.

 Don’t worry if you’ve already sent out a thank you message to your customers and asked for a review?
 There is mention within Amazon that you should not ask for a review twice.
 However, a very large percentage of these mails don’t go through because many customers have opted out.
 Of those that do get through, the open rate is very low.
 We think it is worth the risk as these are two completely different pathways within Amazon.

 Here’s what the Amazon request looks like: